CharlieMignogna/Tim-Duncan-Statistical-Analysis-Evaluating-Career-Dominance/README.md

 ```

 ### Combine and Save Data
-Combines all player stats into a single DataFrame and saves it to a CSV file.
 ```python
 # Combine all player stats into a single DataFrame
 combined_stats = pd.concat(all_players_stats, ignore_index=True)